Rhonda L. Lenton, PhD

 8th President of York University

-Dr. Rhonda L. Lenton was appointed the eighth President and Vice-Chancellor of York University on February 28, 2017.
-She officially assumes this role on July 1, 2017.
+Rhonda L. Lenton became York University’s eighth President and Vice-Chancellor on July 1, 2017.

 Before joining York, Dr. Lenton was an associate dean and professor at McMaster University.
 A sociologist by training, she earned her PhD from the University of Toronto in 1989.
-Her areas of teaching and research expertise include research methods and data analysis, gender and familial violence.
-She has published peer-reviewed book chapters and articles in an array of academic journals.
+Her areas of teaching and research expertise include gender, family conflict, sexual harassment, research methods and more recently, higher education.
+She has published peer-reviewed book chapters and articles in a broad array of academic journals.

-In addition to her roles at York, Dr. Lenton has served on the Executive of the Ontario Council of Academic Vice-Presidents and represented that Council on the eCampus Ontario Board as well as the Ontario Council on Articulation and Transfer Board.
-In recognition of her leadership and service as a senior executive in higher education, Dr. Lenton was named one of the top 100 most powerful women in Canada by the Women’s Executive Network (WXN) in 2015.
+In addition to her roles at York, Dr. Lenton serves on the Council of Ontario Universities (COU) Government and Community Relations Committee, and is now Co-Chair of the Ontario Council on Articulation and Transfer (ONCAT) Board of Directors.
+She previously served on the Executive of the Ontario Council of Academic Vice-Presidents and represented that Council on the eCampus Ontario Board and ONCAT.
+In recognition of her leadership and service as a senior executive in higher education, Dr. Lenton was named one of the top 100 most powerful women in Canada by the Women’s Executive Network (WXN) in 2015, and in 2016 received the Angela Hildyard Recognition Award for the continual demonstration of innovative leadership in advancing the mission of, and achieving outstanding contributions to, her institution and to higher education.